fenago/gitlab-advanced/md/lab1_gitlab_cicd.md

     git commit -m "I added text to the README file"
     ```

+    If the user's email and name are not yet configured in Git, follow these steps:

+    - Replace the placeholders with your actual email address and name.
+    - Run the following commands:

+    ```
+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"
+    ```

 4. The change has been committed to your branch, but your branch and
     its commits are still only available on your computer.
 No one else